-1. Students will be notified of examination dates for each of their subjects at the beginning of each semester on a subject specific semester overview.
-The school calendar also shows when formal examination blocks will be held throughout the year for Year 10 -12 students.
+- 1. Students will be notified of examination dates for each of their subjects at the beginning of each semester on a subject specific semester overview.
+The school calendar also shows when formal examination blocks will be held throughout the year.
 Students should avoid all appointments that clash with examination dates.
 Students who attend an external TAFE course or participate in a School-based Apprenticeship or Traineeship (SAT) are required to attend examinations even if they fall on a day that they would normally attend TAFE or a SAT.

-2 If a student is absent (with or without a valid reason) from a scheduled examination, the following procedures will apply.
-It is the decision of the Head of Department if a "late paper" is to be the same paper, or an equivalent paper, that a student will be required to complete.
+If a student knows they will be absent for an examination in advance, they must contact and advise the school. - 2.
+Examinations refer to any in-class assessments, as well as assessments completed in examination blocks.
+By 'in-class assessment' we mean any work done in a scheduled lesson or lessons at school.
+These may take an oral, written, practical or performance mode. - 3.
+If a student is absent (with or without a valid reason) from a scheduled examination, it is the decision of the Head of Department if a "late paper" is to be the same paper, or an equivalent paper, that a student will be required to complete.